Peppermint Essential Oil Benefits: Put Some Pep’ In Your Step!

 Due to peppermint’s strong natural antiseptic and antimicrobial qualities, it’s incredibly effective for treating surface level skin issues such as acne, wounds, rashes, burns, boils and conditions like eczema and psoriasis.
 The cleansing properties of peppermint essential oil means that not only does it work to kill off any germs that generally linger on the surface of your skin (and can lead to irritation or infection), but also nourishes and rejuvenates the skin cells.
 This allows for long-term protection and brighter, healthier looking skin.

-This means that they clear out your pores and remove excess sebum oil and dead skin cell that cause further irritation or blemishes.
+This means that they clear out your pores and remove excess sebum oil and dead skin cell.
 The essential oil of the peppermint bush works really well as a natural toner – especially when combined with orange and tea tree oil.

-Eczema (or dermatitis) is generally caused by allergic reaction, chemical irritation or a slowing/clotting of the blood cells in your veins – which may occur for a number of reasons, such as long periods of immobility.
-Eczema is thought to affect over 300 million people around the world, and is characterized by a painful (and often itchy) rash/redness of the skin and sometimes even blisters.
+Eczema (or dermatitis) is generally caused by allergic reaction, chemical irritation or a slowing/clotting of the blood cells in your veins.
+This may occur for a number of reasons, such as long periods of immobility.
+Eczema affects over 300 million people around the world.
+It characterizes as a painful (and often itchy) rash/redness of the skin and sometimes even blisters.
 Treating this disorder generally involves applying harmful chemical steroid creams that could even worsen the condition in some skin types.

-Peppermint oil works well in treating the symptoms of eczema because it soothes the irritated area and the antiseptic qualities help to fight any infection that could be caused by openings on the skin.
+Peppermint oil works well in treating the symptoms of eczema.
+It soothes the irritated area and the antiseptic qualities help to fight any infection that could be caused by openings on the skin.
 The moisturizing properties of the oil will also nourish your skin and lessen the effects of dryness – one of the main symptoms of dermatitis.
 This will help to slow the spreading of the rash and to ease itchiness.

 Peppermint Essential Oil For Hair And Hair Loss

 Hair loss is common with aging in men – especially those who have a genetic tendency for pattern baldness.
-As I have discussed previously, it is generally related to a build of a chemical compound known as alpha 5 -reductase, which occurs when testosterone builds up in the skin layer just under the hair follicles and is then converted to the alpha 5 -reductase.
+It generally relates to a buildup of a chemical compound known as alpha 5 -reductase.
+This occurs when testosterone builds up in the skin layer just under the hair follicles and then converts to the alpha 5 -reductase.

 This compound then blocks the pores and can slow hair growth by starving the hair of essential nutrients as well as causing hair to fall out if it’s not treated soon enough – unfortunately it’s generally only noticeable when it’s too late.

-Because your scalp is so similar to other parts of your skin, it can be treated in much the same way.
-As (1,8) cineole oil and limonene work on clearing your skin, so the combination of these two compounds also works on keeping your scalp clear and getting rid of excess skin cells and sebum oil that can also block your pores and slow hair growth.
+Because your scalp is so similar to other parts of your skin, it will heal in the same way.
+As (1,8) cineole oil and limonene work on clearing your skin.
+The combination of these two compounds also works on keeping your scalp clear and getting rid of excess skin cells and sebum oil that can also block your pores and slow hair growth.